Forensic psychology: Violence risk assessment

-Violence risk assessment evaluates how dangerous an individual is, or could be, and the risk of them re-offending, also referred to as recidivism.
-Risk assessments affect the possibility of an inmate receiving parole or being released from prison and are also used in sentencing.
+Violence risk assessment evaluates how dangerous an individual is and the risk of them re-offending, also referred to as recidivism.
+Risk assessments are used in sentencing and affect the possibility of an inmate receiving parole or being released from prison.
+If someone poses a higher risk to others, that person would require intensive supervision and possible treatment.
+If someone poses a lower risk, it is likely they will avoid the intensive services.
 Imposition of the death penalty often requires a consideration of "future dangerousness," for which risk assessment can play a vital role.

-Although there are many advocates for the use of risk assessment in sentencing, sometimes referred to as "evidence-based sentencing," as a method for reducing mass incarceration in the United States, there are others who question whether risk assessments are accurate enough to be relied upon when making these consequential legal decisions.
-Risk assessment, as with any attempt to understand future behavior, is very difficult, especially because "risk" isn't always defined the same way in different legal settings.
+Although there are many advocates for the use of risk assessment in sentencing, there are others who question whether risk assessments are accurate enough to be relied upon when making these consequential legal decisions.
+Understanding future behavior is a risk in its own because "risk" cannot be exact and is determined by the situation.
 There is a wide research literature on risk assessment, but the information is varied and sometimes contradictory, and bias can play a role in risk assessment.
-It is also difficult to assess the accuracy of risk assessment and for individual clinicians to receive feedback on their risk assessment decisions.
-Making a false negative decision in the real world (i.e., labeling someone who is actually high-risk as low-risk) tends to have more visible consequences than making a false positive decision (i.e., labeling someone who is actually low-risk as high-risk), and clinicians might never even find out that the latter assessment was incorrect.
-This risk imbalance in making these types of errors can bias clinicians away from making low-risk classifications.
-In experimental validation studies, risk assessment accuracy is typically measured using area under the ROC curve (AUC), a statistical method which indicates the likelihood that a random high-risk offender would be classified as higher risk than a random low-risk offender.